MiroslavHustak/FSharp-Coding-Guidelines/README.md

 **Functional Control Flow**

-Using pattern matching and active patterns instead of `if...then...else`.
-Looping is achieved through tail-recursive functions or Haskell-like collection functions such as `map`, `iter`, or `fold`.
-No query expressions.
+Control flow is managed using pattern matching and active patterns instead of `if...then...else` constructs.
+Looping is either implemented through tail-recursive functions, ensuring tail-call optimization is verified (note that the `[<TailCall>]` attribute may not guarantee optimization), or through Haskell-like collection functions such as `map`, `iter`, or `fold`.
+Query expressions are not employed.

 **Avoiding Imperative Constructs**